R-Rajesh-4/Netflix_Data_Analysis/README.md

 ## Tools and Technologies
 - Python for data analysis and manipulation.
-- Libraries: Pandas, NumPy, Matplotlib, and Seaborn for data processing and visualization.
+- Libraries: Pandas, NumPy, Matplotlib for data processing and visualization.
 - Jupyter Notebook for interactive development.

 ## Methodology